ZuberNajam/ZuberNajam/README.md

 - 👋 Hi, I’m @ZuberNajam
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in automation
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently expanding on my knowledge of Java
-- 💞️ I’m looking to collaborate on data analysis and AI projects
+- 💞️ I’m looking to collaborate on automation AI projects
 - 📫 How to reach me - email: zsyednajam@gmail.com

 <!---